Milder chiles have broader shoulders and blunter tips and are generally lighter in color.

 The best is to immediately eat anything acid, sweet or dairy.
 Examples are lime juice, vinegar, or wine for the acid.
 Sweet items are honey, sugar or any food containing them.
 Dairy is milk, sour cream and cheese.

-This full participation cooking class will be personally taught by Jane Butel, internationally recognized, award winning Southwestern cooking school owner, author of 28 cookbooks, television and radio host.
-Cooking schools rated as "Best in the US" by Bon Appetit magazine and Gayot.com.
-For the complete menu, press on Register Now.
+This full participation cooking class will be personally taught by Jane Butel, internationally recognized, award winning Southwestern cooking school owner, author of 23 cookbooks, television and radio host.
+Cooking schools rated as "Best in the US" by Bon Appetit magazine and Gayot.com. to get more information, click on Register Now.